Fate-Grand-Automata/FGA/README.md

 If you've set a Servant or CE in the currently selected Autoskill configuration and Autoskill is Enabled, then support selection mode is assumed to be preffered.

 ## Where to put Servant/CE images?
-The app only comes with `mona_lisa.png` and `chaldea_lunchtime.png`.
+Put Servant images in `Fate-Grand-Automata/support/servant` folder and CE images in `Fate-Grand-Automata/support/ce` folder.

+The app has some common Servant/CEs inbuilt.
+You can extract them using the `Extract Default Support Images` option.
 If you want to use any other preferred servant or ce, you need to manually include their images.
-Put Servant images in `Fate-Grand-Automata/support/servant` folder and CE images in `Fate-Grand-Automata/support/ce` folder.

 Instead of having to select multiple ascension images for a servant, you can put all the images of a servant in a folder and select the folder in settings.
 Create the folder if it doesn't already exist.
-For information on how to use support selection, see the original [Fate-Grand-Order_Lua][FGOLua] project.

 Here's what an example directory structure looks like: